 To the side of the Refugio Lopez is a tenting area; my spot was the flat area with the ring of rocks as a boundary that you see on the bottom of the image below.
 That rocky slope is the one I had come down the previous afternoon from Pico Turista.

 Unfortunately, I didn’t think to take a photo until I packed away the tent!
-The spot was quite exposed and normally I would not even have considered it as a place to pitch my tent.
+The spot was quite exposed and normally I would not even have considered it.
 However, the weather continued to be exceptionally kind – no wind during the night and no rain.
 And now it was morning and the clear sky promised yet another fine day for walking.

 Well, not a day of walking!
 Maybe a two-hour downhill to the road at Arroyo Lopez where the trail ends on the side of a small snack bar.
 In fact, the end is so close that many hikers do not stop to spend the night at Refugio Lopez, preferring to keep on going to the road and then returning to Bariloche at the end of Day 4.